princetonvisualai/revise-tool/README.md

 ### Attribute-Based

 att_siz: Gets the size of the person and distance from center, as well as if a face is detected.
+Performs pairwise comparisons to find the largest/furthest person instances.

 att_cnt: Counts how often each attribute occurs with an instance and instance pair.
+Performs pairwise comparisons to test significance of count differences.

 att_dis: Calculates the distance each attribute is from each object.
+Runs OvR (One-vs-Rest) analysis to find the attribute that is furthest/closest from an object.

 att_clu: Gets scene-level and cropped object-level features per object class for each attribute.
+Runs OvR analysis to find the most linearly seperable attribute.

 att_scn: Counts the types of scenes each attribute occurs with.

 (Note: To analyze an attribute along an ordinal axis, define boolean "self.ordinal" and array "self.axis" in the dataset class)